perftool-incubator/crucible/README.md

 ## Introduction

-Crucible takes [multiple performance tooling projects](config/default_subprojects) and integrates them, with the intention to provide a well rounded, portable, and highly functional end-to-end performance tool harness.
-If successful, crucible can be used for test automation which can execute, measure, store, visualize, and analyze the performance of various systems-under-test.
+Crucible is a performance tool harness that integrates [multiple performance tooling projects](config/default_subprojects).
+The project's intention is to provide a well rounded, portable, and highly functional end-to-end performance testing harness.
+Crucible can be used for test automation to execute, measure, store, visualize, and analyze the performance of various systems-under-test (SUT).

 ## Features

 ### Zero-touch Installation

-Crucible should only need to be installed on a single Linux system (the crucible-controller), and the user should not have to install crucible on any target host, cluster, or cloud that they wish to test.
-Crucible uses container images to satisfy nearly all software dependencies.
-The Linux system where you installed crucible-controller only needs to have [podman](https://podman.io) software installed.
+Crucible can be installed on a single Linux system (the crucible-controller), and does not require installation on any target host, cluster, or cloud that needs  testing.
+Crucible uses container images to satisfy software dependencies.
+The crucible-controller system only needs to have [podman](https://podman.io) software installed.
 Endpoints (systems, clusters, clouds that are "under-test") only need the ability to pull container images.
 Most clusters/clouds have this ability already, and non-clouds (like a remote-host) only need podman.

 ### Hybrid/Multi-cloud Capable